nilyin/mdb-linux/.kilocode/rules/memory-bank/architecture.md

 - **`CMakeLists.txt`**: The root build file defines how all modules are compiled and linked.
 - **`docker/`**: Contains Docker configurations for containerized deployment.
 - **`assets/`**: Contains assets for packaging, such as DEB package scripts and systemd service files.
+It also has server configuration file: `assets/conf/medved.conf`

 This modular architecture allows for clear separation of concerns and facilitates maintenance and extension of the system.